- Mar 31 - Apr 1 , 2017

 featuring Buckin' Broncs & Country Star Ned LeDoux

 White’s Mountain Motors presents buckin’ broncs, mutton busting, and the return of Championship Bull Riding (CBR) at the Casper Events Center.
 CBR brings two nights of non-stop action to the Casper Events Center on March 31st and April 1st.
-The Friday performance will feature an exclusive performance by county star and Wyoming native, Ned LeDoux included in the price of the rodeo admission.
+The Friday performance will feature an exclusive performance by county star and Wyoming native, Ned LeDoux included in the price of the rodeo admission (upgrade to "You & Ledoux" VIP Meet & Greet package for $20.00).
 Saturday night will feature mutton busting during the performance and an official after party in Casper Events Center’s Summit Room provided by Wyoming Amusements featuring cash bar, pool tables, dartboards, corn hole, and music.
 Both Friday and Saturday performances will feature a buckin’ bronc competition where stock contractors can buck their horses for sanctioned points.

 On Saturday morning at 10:00am, The United Bucking Horse Association and Bucking Horse Breeders Association sanctioned event will take place in the arena.
 One, two and three year old horses will be bucked with a dummy.
 These horses are competing for cash prizes and points that qualify them for the finals in Las Vegas in December.
 The 4 and 5 year old horses will be competing for the same points when they are bucked during the CBR competition Friday and Saturday nights.
 The 4 and 5 year old horses are bucked with real cowboys who are also competing for prize money.

 The Casper Events Center will be taking mutton bustin' registrations beginning at 5:00 pm on SATURDAY, April 1st.
+We will have a registration table inside the facility.
+Rounds of mutton bustin' will begin at 5:30pm.
 We do not plan to cap the number of kiddos that can participate.
 Weight restrictions: 60 lbs and under.
 Per our building policy, children 2 and older will need a ticket upon entrance.

 Located near the cowboy capital of the world, historic Weatherford, Texas, Championship Bull Riding (CBR) is an organization dedicated to promoting and preserving the very best elements of the sport.
 Under the direction of CEO Benny Cude and bull riding icon Tuff Hedeman, CBR has grown into an organization that works to put the best riders on the best bulls, delivering world-class qualified rides and entertainment to its legions of world-side fans.
 CBR has two tours, riders begin in the Horizon Series earning points to move onto the elite Road to Cheyenne Tour.
 The Road to Cheyenne Tour culminates in July in Wyoming at the legendary Cheyenne Frontier Days where the world champion bull rider earns a $100,000.00 bonus.
 The CBR Bull Team Challenge is also part of the tour events where stock contractors bring their best bulls and compete for annual cash prizes that total over $1 million.
 Providing opportunities for contestants, stock contractors, fans and sponsors is why CBR is the REAL COWBOY SPORT.
 CBR is featured at over 70 venues across the United States with national television programming on the Fox Sports Networks for 26 consecutive weeks in prime time.
 Follow CBR on all major social media platforms as Championship Bull Riding and CBRbull.
 For more information visit www.cbrbull.com.